 Not useful for diagnosis from spinal fluid.

 Tristram DA, Welliver RC: Respiratory syncytial virus.
 In Manual of Clinical Microbiology.
-7th edition.
-Edited by PR Murray, EJ Baron, MA Pfaller, et al. Washington, DC, American Society for Microbiology, 1999, pp 942-950
+Seventh edition.
+Edited by PR Murray, EJ Baron, MA Pfaller, et al. Washington, DC, ASM Press, 1999, pp 942-950